A Clinical Lesson at the Salpêtrière

 A Clinical Lesson at the Salpêtrière (Une leçon clinique à la Salpêtrière) is an 1887 group tableau portrait painted by the history and genre artist André Brouillet (1857–1914).
-The painting, one of the best-known in the history of medicine, shows the neurologist Jean-Martin Charcot giving a clinical demonstration to a group of postgraduate students.
-Many of his students are identifiable; one is Georges Gilles de la Tourette, the physician who described Tourette syndrome.
+The painting, one of the best-known in the history of medicine, shows the neurologist Jean-Martin Charcot giving a clinical demonstration with patient Marie Wittman to a group of postgraduate students.
+Many of his students are depicted within the audience; one such, for instance, is Georges Gilles de la Tourette, the physician who described Tourette syndrome.

-It hangs in a corridor of the Descartes University in Paris.
+The portrait hangs in a corridor of the Descartes University in Paris.

 History

 The painting is a large work—"remarkable for its dimensions, the figures being nearly life size"—measuring 290 cm × 430 cm, and is painted in bright, highly contrasting colours.
 It was painted by Brouillet at the age of thirty from individual studies made of the thirty participants, and presented in the prevailing tradition of academic group portraits.
 It was first displayed (with favourable notices) at the salon d'art of 1 May 1887, and later purchased by the Académie des Beaux-Arts for 3,000 francs.

 Brouillet was a pupil of the academic painter Jean-Léon Gérôme who was, himself, also renowned for the fact that his paintings, such as Phryne before the Areopagus (1861), were so popular as prints that it seemed they were "painted in order to be reproduced."